kvaishak/my_garden/_notes/How and why I built an Auto-archiver.md

 I have uploaded my code in [Github](https://github.com/kvaishak/archiver) and it works without the need of any other service just by utilising the Github Actions as follows.

 1. Once the node server starts it fetches my data from WakaTime in two ways -
-   - A simple API call that Wakatime provides in the format of 'https://wakatime.com/api/v1/users/{username}/stats/last_7_days' by replacing 'username' you can get your last 7 days.
-Documentations [here](https://wakatime.com/developers#stats).
+   - A simple API call that Wakatime provides in the format
    - You can get an embedded link to access your data from the WakaTime website.
 2. These two API calls will fetch the latest data in JSON format whenever they are called.
 3. Once the data is received, we can convert the data to a CSV format.